ammrarf/credenza/README.md

 4. AJWA D'ANEEZ BINTI MOHD SHUKARI      1919956

 ## PROJECT DESCRIPTION
-CREDENZA. is a website for a home furniture retailer to showcase their furniture collections.
+CREDENZA. is a website for a home furniture store to showcase their furniture collections.

 ## PROJECT SITEMAP
 * Home